AIForces/AIForcesAPI/docs/source/contest.rst

 Official contests
 -----------------

-Contest is the main event, happening in AIForces.
-This is a competition, which consist of several problems and usually lasts for number of days.
+Contest is the main event happening in AIForces.
+This is a competition which consists of several problems and usually lasts for a number of days.
-If the contest is official (approved by AIForces admins), problems **must not** being used or known before.
+If the contest is official (approved by AIForces admins), problems **must not** be used or known before.
 Also, problems should be kept in secret.
-However, every person can create contest for his private purposes or for educational purposes.
+However, every person can create a contest for their private purposes or for educational purposes.

-Incompetetive contests
+Uncompetetive contests
 ----------------------

 Some contests may be created for research or educational purposes and the participants are not going to compete with each other.
-They are called incompetetive and all submisssions made in the contest are ``public``.
+They are called Uncompetetive and all submisssions made in the contest are ``public``.

 Infinite contest and Problem archive